Multi-Model Subset Selection: Simulation Study

 In terms of RC, Fast-BSpS had the second best rank overall, only beaten slightly by RGLM-5.
 However, RGLM-5 had the third worst overall rank in PR, whereas Fast-BSpS had the best PR rank for $ p=500 $ and the second best overall PR rank among all ensemble methods.

-In Figure \ref{fig:BSpS_Simulation} we plot the MSPEs of the sparse and ensemble methods under Scenario 2 with $ p=500 $, $ \rho=0.5 $, $ \text{SNR}=5 $ and $\zeta=0.4$.
+In Figure \ref{fig:BSpS_Simulation} we plot the MSPEs of the Lasso, EN, Fast-BSS, SPlitReg-Lasso, SplitReg-EN, Fast-BSpS, and RGLM-100 under Scenario 2 with $ p=500 $, $ \rho=0.5 $, $ \text{SNR}=5 $ and $\zeta=0.4$.
+We omit the other methods from this plot as they were not competitive in this scenario.
 Note that the third quartile of Fast-BSpS corresponds approximately to the median of its two closest competitors, Split-EN and RGLM-100.
 In Figure \ref{fig:BSpS_Simulation_RCPR} we plot the corresponding RC and PR of the sparse and split regression methods.
-We exclude the blackbox ensemble methods since their recall tends to be close to 1 and their precision close to the proportion of active variables as previously mentioned.
+We exclude the blackbox ensemble methods since their recall tends to be close to 1 and their precision close to the proportion of active variables, as mentioned previously.
 The median RC of Fast-BSpS is similar to that of the multi-convex relaxations Split-Lasso and Split-EN.
-However, the PR of Fast-BSpS is clearly superior to the PR of all other methods, including the multi-convex relaxations Split-Lasso and Split-EN.
+However, the PR of Fast-BSpS is clearly superior to the PR of all other methods, including Split-Lasso and Split-EN.